meisl/lambda/README.md

 Note: "simplify" was put in quotes here because there exist cases where the result does not at all look "simpler" after the fact, as we'll see.

 Also note: the process of substitution as described here is over-simplified.
-Care must be taken for special cases, which will be covered in β-reduction/α-conversion.
+Care must be taken for special cases, and further conditions must be placed on "occurence of `y` therein".
+All these subtleties don't have any "magic" to them, they're just complicated.
+We'll cover them in β-reduction/α-conversion.

 #### Finally, the meaning of single variables like `x`: